Le0Developer/luapack/README.md

 Head to [releases](https://github.com/Le0Developer/luapack/releases) and get the latest `luapack.packed.lua`.

-Or compile from source:
+### Installation from source

 Install [yuescript](http://yuescript.org): `luarocks install yuescript`

-And then run `yue luapack.lua`.
+And then run `yue -e luapack.yue luapack.yue`.

-Luapack luapack for a standalone version (with minifier): `lua luapack.lua luapack.lua`
+You can use `luapack.luapacked.lua` afterwards.

 ## Usage